UkrainianProgrammer/UkrainianProgrammer/README.md

 I am a Ukrainian software engineer from the US.
 Feel free to explore my popular repos pinned below.

 Current projects in progress:
-* [WritingReact](https://github.com/UkrainianProgrammer/WritingReact) - getting back to my React days with some practice and building my new TaskApp project for task management ✔️
+* [GitHub User Activity](https://github.com/UkrainianProgrammer/Git-Activity) - a simple CLI to fetch any GitHub user recent activity and display it in a terminal 🧑‍💻

 Recently completed: